mmexvr/s-design-system/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: ":beetle: Bug report"
-about: :beetle: Use this option when you've found an bug
+about: ":beetle: Use this option when you've found an bug"
 title: Bug - Add title
 labels: Bug
 assignees: ''